 After adding the relevant data to the database, the user can take advantage of the suite of tools that have been implemented for spectral and photometric analysis.
 Here is an incomplete list of available features and tools:

-- Free retrievals through a frontend for petitRADTRANS (see AtmosphericRetrieval on the retrieval branch).
+Free retrievals with a frontend for petitRADTRANS (see